mayyamark/a24-library/server/README.md

     <details>
     <summary>Click for more details</summary>

-    - Needs a Bearer token.
+    - Requires a Bearer token.
+    - Requires an `Admin` role.

     - An example: `POST/api/admin/users/2/banstatus`